tinkerhub/TinkerHub-Learning-Paths/content/swift-programming-language.md

 authors:
 - shaheem-pp
 ---
 Swift, a programming language created by Apple, has revolutionized the development of apps for Apple devices like iPhones, iPads, and Macs.
 Introduced in 2014, Swift replaced the older Objective-C language, offering a more modern, faster, and safer coding experience.
-Today, Swift is widely embraced by the Apple developer community for its ease of use and efficiency in app development.
+Today, Swift is widely USED by the Apple developer community for its ease of use and efficiency in app development.

 ## Why learn Swift ❓
 Swift is a powerful and intuitive programming language created by Apple.
-It’s used for developing applications across all Apple platforms, including iOS, macOS, watchOS, and tvOS.
+It’s used for developing applications across all Apple platforms, including iOS, macOS, watchOS, tvOS and visionOS.
 Learning Swift opens up a vast range of opportunities in the world of Apple development.

 Swift is primarily used for:
-- Developing mobile apps for iOS and iPadOS.
+- Developing apps for iOS, iPadOS, watchOS, tvOS and visionOS.
 - Creating desktop applications for macOS.
-- Building software for watchOS and tvOS.
 - Backend development using server-side Swift.

-- Future Scope and Emerging Technologies with Swift
+Future Scope and Emerging Technologies with Swift
 - Swift continues to evolve, with Apple regularly introducing updates and new features.

 The language is increasingly being used in: